-This is a good way to define someone with common sense and a healthy mind.
+Mr. Novella’s definition is an excellent way to define someone with common sense and a healthy mind.
 Learn how you can develop this skill set no matter what you believe.

 Healthy Mindset Tips

 Almost everyone you talk to would agree with the above statement about a skeptic.
-The religious believer would agree, that is, as long as they can qualify what they think is reliable evidence.
-This is exactly why learning to question things is also prudent.
+Likewise, the religious believer would agree, that is, as long as they can qualify what they think is reliable evidence.
+It’s why learning to question things is also prudent.

-This differs from being a cynic.
-A cynic is someone with a cynical or pessimistic attitude.
+A healthy skeptical outlook differs from being a cynic.
+A cynic is someone with a cynical or pessimistic attitude concerning everything.
 Being skeptical is not an attitude.
 It is the philosophy of questioning things.
-A skeptical mindset is being open-minded but also validating the evidence.
+On the other hand, a skeptical mindset is being open-minded but also validating the evidence.
 Here is the best way to gain and maintain this perspective:

 1) Eliminate Negative Programming

 2) Practice Self-Care

 Add elements of self-care to your daily routine.
 Self-care isn’t selfish if you do it in moderation.
-This is one of the healthy mindset tips for the spiritual explorer that is often overlooked.
-But it is just as important as the other tips.
+Being good to yourself is a healthy mindset for the spiritual explorer.
+And, it is just as important as the other tips.

 3) Learn to Research

 Use the scientific method to determine fact from fiction.
 Enhance your critical thinking skills.
-Study and use the toolbox of logic.
-This includes logical reasoning, spotting logical fallacies, and logical axioms.
+Study and use the toolbox of logic, including logical reasoning, spotting logical fallacies, and the truth-seekers axioms.
 These mental tools will help you avoid many common pitfalls of a culture immersed in religious dogma and commercialism.

 4) Strive to be a Freethinker

 A Skeptical Mindset And the Scientific Method

-This is a friendly way of saying the all hypotheses and claims need to stand up to the rigorous scientific processes and verifiable evidence.
-One should be on guard to avoid being deceived into believing sources that point out the inconsistencies.
+It’s a friendly way of saying that all hypotheses and claims need to stand up to rigorous scientific processes and verifiable evidence.
+However, one should be on guard.
+Learn to spot the inconsistencies.
 The true meaning of skepticism has nothing to do with doubt, disbelief, or negativity.